djeada/Frontend-Notes/notes/02_css.md

 ## Responsive design

-Responsive design is a technique that allows web pages to be designed to behave differently depending on the size of the display.
-It is a way to make web pages more usable on different devices such as mobile phones, tablets, and desktop computers.
+Responsive design is a technique that allows websites to be designed to behave differently depending on the size of the display.
+It is a way to make websites more usable on different devices such as mobile phones, tablets, and desktop computers.
+The goal is to provide a solid user experience no matter the device.

+### Responsive grid vs fluid grid

+* A conventional 12-column grid system with pixels for scaling is used in responsive grid.
+* Fluig grid leverages percentages, allowing components to resize to fit the available space.

+### Mobile first

+Mobile first is a design method that begins with the smallest screen (mobile devices) and then scales up to tablets, laptops, and desktop computers.
+It is based on the premise that converting a design from a smaller screen to a larger screen is easier.

 ### Media queries